V-Sekai/world/01_peer_platforms.md

 6. **Second Life**

-   - **Overview**: Second Life is an online multimedia platform that allows users to create avatars for interacting with others and user-created content within a virtual world https://en.wikipedia.org/wiki/Second_Life#:~:text=,user%20online%20virtual%20world.
+   - **Overview**: Second Life is an online multimedia platform that allows users to create avatars for interacting with others and user-created content within a virtual world [Wikipedia: Second Life](https://en.wikipedia.org/wiki/Second_Life#:~:text=,user%20online%20virtual%20world).
-   - **Characteristics**: It is a free 3D virtual world and metaverse where users can create, connect, and communicate using voice and text, hosting a rich array of user-generated content https://secondlife.com/#:~:text=Second%20Life%20is%20a%20free,world%20using%20voice%20and%20text.
+   - **Characteristics**: It is a free 3D virtual world and metaverse where users can create, connect, and communicate using voice and text, hosting a rich array of user-generated content [secondlife.com](https://secondlife.com/#:~:text=Second%20Life%20is%20a%20free,world%20using%20voice%20and%20text).
-   - **Content and Economy**: The platform supports real-time interaction and features a thriving in-world economy, launched in 2003 by Linden Lab https://www.makeuseof.com/what-is-second-life-history-metaverse/#:~:text=Second%20Life%20is%20a%20vast,at%20least%20the%20late%201990s.
+   - **Content and Economy**: The platform supports real-time interaction and features a thriving in-world economy, launched in 2003 by Linden Lab [makeuseof: Second Life](https://www.makeuseof.com/what-is-second-life-history-metaverse/#:~:text=Second%20Life%20is%20a%20vast,at%20least%20the%20late%201990s).
-   - **Functionality**: Users in Second Life, known as residents, can do more than just communicate; they can interact with various virtual environments and objectshttps://computer.howstuffworks.com/internet/social-networking/networks/second-life.htm#:~:text=Second%20Life%20is%20an%20online,than%20communicate%20with%20one%20another .
+   - **Functionality**: Users in Second Life, known as residents, can do more than just communicate; they can interact with various virtual environments and objects [howstuffworks: Second Life](https://computer.howstuffworks.com/internet/social-networking/networks/second-life.htm#:~:text=Second%20Life%20is%20an%20online,than%20communicate%20with%20one%20another).
-   - **Applications**: Second Life is used for various purposes, including music clubs, roleplaying, virtual cinemas, and hosting virtual meetings and classes https://secondlife.com/index.php?v=1&lang=en-US#:~:text=Music%20clubs%2C%20roleplaying%20communities%2C%20virtual,for%20events%20and%20remote%20meetings.
+   - **Applications**: Second Life is used for various purposes, including music clubs, roleplaying, virtual cinemas, and hosting virtual meetings and classes [Second Life: Events](https://secondlife.com/index.php?v=1&lang=en-US#:~:text=Music%20clubs%2C%20roleplaying%20communities%2C%20virtual,for%20events%20and%20remote%20meetings).

 7. **IMVU**